-Typically, there is a period of time, prior to meeting up, that you get to know one another.
+Typically, there is a period before meeting up, when you get to know one another.
 Ask probing questions to find out how old that person is.
-For example, ask where they went to high school/college, when they graduated from high school/college, where they lived when they were in high school/college, and who were some of their favorite teachers or classes?

-This way, by a touch of a few buttons on the internet, you can do your own investigation and confirm the age of the person you may end up falling for and engage in sexual contact or sexual intercourse with.
+This way, you can do your own investigation and confirm the age of the person you may end up engaging in sexual contact or sexual intercourse.

 Q: DO I NEED TO IMMEDIATELY FIND THE AGE OF EVERY PERSON I MEET?

-A: YES!
-Look them up NOW!
-Do not wait until you have developed an interest or feelings for this person.
-Once you begin to develop feelings and/or a real curiosity for that person, your moral walls begin to fall and the odds of being able to say no greatly decrease.
+Do not wait until you have developed an interest or feelings for this person to ask for their age.
+Once you begin to develop feelings or a real curiosity for that person, your moral walls begin to fall, and the odds of being able to say “no” greatly decrease.

 Q: WHAT IF THE MINOR DOESN’T WANT TO PRESS CHARGES?

 A: It does not matter.
-It is common that the minor is NOT the one who wants to press charges.
-It is typically the parent, aunt, uncle, step-dad, teacher, therapist, doctor, etc.
+Commonly, the minor is NOT the one who wants to press charges.
+It is typically the parent, aunt, uncle, stepdad, teacher, therapist, doctor, etc.

-If someone finds out that you and a minor are having sexual relationships and engaged in sexual penetration, that person can go directly to the police and request that they begin an investigation for possible sexual assault, of which they will.
-Then, no matter what the minor says, you will be facing charges of sexual abuse/CSC.
+If someone finds out that you and a minor are having sexual relationships and are engaged in sexual penetration, that person can go directly to the police.
+Then they can request an investigation for possible sexual assault.

 Q: WHY WOULD ANYONE TURN ME IN IF THE MINOR CONSENTED TO SEX?